flow-ai/flowai-api-docs/source/includes/_messaging.md

 ## Example

-We provide a [JavaScript SDK](https://github.com/flow-ai/flowai-js), but the following example demonstrates opening a connection and sending a test message using vanilla JavaScript in the browser.
+The following example demonstrates opening a connection and sending a test message using vanilla JavaScript in the browser.

 ```html
 <html>